Azure/azure-docs-powershell-azuread/azureadps-1.0/MSOnline/Set-MsolUserLicense.md

 Updates the license assignment for a user.

 >[!NOTE]
 > The **Set-MsolUserLicense** cmdlet is deprecated.
 Learn [how to assign licenses with Microsoft Graph PowerShell](/microsoft-365/enterprise/assign-licenses-to-user-accounts-with-microsoft-365-powershell).
-For additional information, see the [assignLicense](/graph/api/user-assignlicense?view=graph-rest-1.0&tabs=powershell) Graph API.
+For additional information, see the [Assign License](/graph/api/user-assignlicense?view=graph-rest-1.0&tabs=powershell) Graph API reference page.
 ## SYNTAX

 ### SetUserLicenses__0 (Default)